 state funeral of Queen Elizabeth II at

-Sheikh Mohammed owns the yacht Dubai, built by the German company
+Sheikh Mohammed owns the yacht named Dubai, built by the German company

 Blohm + Voss and designed by English designer

 Andrew Winch, who owns Winch Design.
 The yacht is 162 metres (531 ft) long, and was the world's third largest yacht as of 2014, with the capacity for up to 115 people including crew.[142]
-Another personal yacht of the Sheikh is the 40 metres (130 ft) Alloya, built by Sanlorenzo in 2013.[143][144]
+Another of his yachts is the 40 metres (130 ft) Alloya, built by Sanlorenzo in 2013.[143][144]

 In the 2021